Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/code-coverage/index.md

 ## How come we have 100% code coverage?

 Lets first try to understand how code coverage works The way code coverage gets measured is by applying a form of instrumentation.
-In short, before our code is executed it gets changed (instrumented) and it behaves something like this:
+In short, before my code is executed it gets changed (instrumented) and it behaves something like this:

 ```js
 // Note: This is a super simplified version for illustration purposes.